Nimba-Solutions/Unit-of-Work/README.md

 While powerful, Apex Commons can sometimes be cumbersome to use in smaller projects, projects with significant legacy code, or projects that are simply incompatible with `fflib`'s idioms.

-This implementation provides a lightweight alternative with zero dependencies, making it easier to:
+This implementation is an attempt to provide a lightweight alternative with zero dependencies, and a little bit of syntactical sugar that aim to simplify:

-- Introduce additional safety (e.g. validation, rollback) to DML operations
+- Introducing additional safety (e.g. validation, rollback) to DML operations
-- Share transactions across multiple services
+- Sharing transactions across multiple services
-- Handle complex relationships between records
+- Managing complex relationships between records
-- Keep your code type-safe and maintainable
+- Keeping your code type-safe and maintainable

 ---